What Exactly is Stephen Ministry?

 Stephen Leaders are the ones who oversee and direct our Stephen Ministry.
 They recruit, select, train, organize, and supervise our Stephen Ministers, identify people in need of care, and match them with a Stephen Minister.

 Stephen Ministers are caregivers with 50 hours of training in Christian caregiving including general topics such as listening, feelings, boundaries, and assertiveness.
 Their training includes specialized topics such as ministering to those who are divorced, hospitalized, bereaved, and aging.

 Care receivers are the recipients of Stephen Minister care.

 They are caring Christian friends who listen, understand, accept, and pray for and with care receivers who are working through a crisis or tough time.

 Are Stephen Ministers Counselors?

 Stephen Ministers are NOT counselors; they are trained lay caregivers.
 Their role is to listen, care and not give advice or counsel.
 They are trained to recognize when a care receiver's need exceeds what they can provide.
-When that happens, they work with care receivers locate the level of care they need.
+When that happens, they work with care receivers to locate the level of care they need.

 Can I Trust a Stephen Minister?